JackDerksen/dev-env/README.md

 ## Windows Terminal Settings
 [settings.json](https://github.com/JackDerksen/dev-env/blob/main/terminal/settings.json)

+I do almost all of my programming in Arch WSL through the Windows Terminal, so I've spent quite a bit of time fine-tuning it to my needs and preferences.
 These are the general settings I use for my Windows Terminal environment.
-Some sort of nerd font is necessary for this NeoVim config to work properly.
+Note that some sort of [nerd font](https://www.nerdfonts.com/) is necessary for this NeoVim config to work properly.

 ## Arch WSL2 Dotfiles